meshcloud/meshcloud-docs/docs/meshcloud.project.md

 Projects have a representation in each cloud platform that we call [meshTenant](./meshcloud.tenant.md).
 Azure Subscriptions, AWS Accounts and Cloud Foundry Spaces are all examples of Tenants.
 Each meshProject can have at most one Tenant in cloud platforms enabled for the project. meshcloud uses orchestration to ensure users assigned to a meshProject always have the same role on all Tenants associated with the Project.

-### Adding meshPlatforms
+### Adding meshTenants

-The edit screen of a project shows the list of all [meshPlatforms](meshcloud.platform-location.md) grouped by location.
-Via the dropdown, new meshPlatforms can be added to the project.
+The edit screen of a project shows the list of all active [meshTenants](./meshcloud.tenant.md).
+Via a dropdown below this list, new meshTenants can be created by selecting the according [meshPlatform](meshcloud.platforms.md).
 They will be added to the project when clicking the `+` button.
-Depending on the configuration of the [meshPlatform](meshcloud.platform-location.md), users may also have to select a [Landing Zone](meshcloud.landing-zones.md) for this platform.
+Depending on the configuration of the [meshPlatform](meshcloud.platforms.md), users may also have to select a [Landing Zone](meshcloud.landing-zones.md) for this platform.

-When adding a [meshPlatform](meshcloud.platform-location.md) to a meshProject, meshStack creates a representation of the meshProject for that meshPlatform.
+When adding a [meshPlatform](meshcloud.platforms.md) to a meshProject, meshStack creates a representation of the meshProject for that meshPlatform.
 This representation is called a [meshTenant](meshcloud.tenant.md) and is an isolated cloud environment e.g. an AWS Account, Azure Subscription or Cloud Foundry Space.

-[meshPlatforms](meshcloud.platform-location.md) can also be removed from the project with some limitations.
+[meshPlatforms](meshcloud.platforms.md) can also be removed from the project with some limitations.
 All resources in the [meshTenant](meshcloud.tenant.md) (i.e. OpenStack instances, Cloud Foundry Apps, etc.) have to be deleted manually before removing a meshPlatform.
+For a single meshTenant removal on a project, the same rules apply that are desibed in [Project Deletion](#delete-a-meshproject)

 ### Editing Payment and Project Settings